jojeongmin304/Algorithm_Problem_Solving/README.md

-# Heart_for_Wolks
+# Algorithm_Problem_Solving
-This is an auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is an auto push repository for Programmers and Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).